Bluehawk8908/CanadianLeopards/README.md

 1.2 - Added tactical symbols and MLC number
 1.3 - C1s based on the Leopard 1A3 added to the Grafenwöhr showcase
 1.3.1 - Compatibility patch for GHPC 20260507
 1.4 - Added Canadian APCs and infantry, improved Leopard primary sight reticles
+1.4.1 - Proper error-handling for missing textures
 ![New decals per version 1.2](https://i.imgur.com/pXAMOAA.jpeg)
 ![Infantry on the move](https://i.imgur.com/on9jmqA.jpeg)